+The Graduate Certificate in Building Engineering is designed for practicing engineers who wish to specialize in one or more of the following sub-disciplines: Building Science, Building Envelope, Construction Management, Energy Efficiency, Building Environment, Rehabilitation of Urban Infrastructure and Facility Management.
 The program has 4 courses (16 credits) that can be completed in 2 semesters of part-time study.
-Students with high standing in their bachelor program and whose academic records satisfy the requirements for good standing in the Master’s Program in Building Engineering may apply for transfer to the MEng or MASc program.
+Students in the bachelor program whose academic records satisfy the requirements for good standing in the Master’s Program in Building Engineering may apply for transfer to the MEng or MASc program.

 -Core courses for which credits have been credited to another certificate or program must be replaced by elective courses in the area of concentration or by other courses on special permission.

 Building Science Core Courses (Building Engineering Graduate Certificate)

 Bachelor’s degree in engineering or architecture or equivalent with an above-average standing.

 Proficiency in English

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the English language proficiency page for further information on requirements and exemptions.